 - Q1.
 If a government department disposes off its assets (office equipments or land or building), is the disposal of asset subject to GST? - A1.
 All Government assets, including capital assets, disposed off to the public are regarded as out of scope supplies, hence not subject to GST.
 If it is disposed through a third party e.g. auctioneer, the services provided by the auctioneer are subject to GST. - Q2.
-Are licenses issued by a Government Department subject to GST? - A2.
-No, licenses issued by a Government Department are not subject to GST because licenses are issued as regulatory and enforcement requirements. - Q3.
-What are the responsibilities of the Government Departments whose supplies are listed in the GST Government (Application to Government)
+Are licenses issued by a government department subject to GST? - A2.
+No, licenses issued by a government department are not subject to GST because licenses are issued as R&E functions. - Q3.
+What are the responsibilities of the government department whose supplies are listed in the GST Government (Application to Government)